sramocki/PasswordGenerator/README.md

 * Closing the update page for a password without hitting submit will reset the password type
 * Deleting the local data while running will crash the program

-Coming soon:
-* Right click on password copies to clipboard